NCAR/noahmp/drivers/nuopc/docs/source/DriverAndCoupling.rst

    * - ic_type
      - Indicates the source of the initial conditions.
 Two options are supported 'custom' (i.e. C96.initial.tile[1-6].nc) and 'sfc' (default, sfc_data.tile[1-6].nc).
    * - layout
      - Defines decompositions in each direction on each tile (i.e. 3:8 for C96).
 This needs to be consistent with resolution.
-If this is missing, then the NUOPC "cap" tries to calculate the tiles using FMS's `mpp_define_layout()` call.
    * - num_soil_levels
      - Number of soil levels used by NoahMP Land Model (i.e. 4)
    * - forcing_height